jon-cajacob/data-and-analytics/docs/01-book/01-chapter5/05-03-filtering.md

 - **Filter pane:** There is also a filter pane available in the report builder where we can place filters that either impact a specific visualization, a report page entirely or all report pages in the Power BI file.
 This method of filtering is best suited for pre-filtering data and visualizations, which should not be changed by end-users
 - **Measures (DAX)**: We can also set and manipulate the filter context inside a measure with the functional language DAX.
 We will look at this method in the next chapters

-Let's explore the first two options.
+Let's explore the first two options in this chapter.
+The third options with measures is discussed in chapter VERWEIS.

 #### 1. Place an empty slicer on the report page next to the bar chart visualization